Spectral stability of small amplitude solitary waves of the Dirac equation with the Soler-type nonlinearity: Introduction

 \section{Introduction}

 We study stability of solitary waves in the nonlinear Dirac equation with the scalar self-interaction \cite{jetp.8.260,PhysRevD.1.2766}, known as the Soler model:

-Here the Dirac operator is given by $D\sb m= -\jj \bm\alpha\cdot\nabla_x+\beta m $, with $m>0$ and the self-adjoint $N\times N$ Dirac matrices $\alpha\sp\jmath$, $1\le \jmath \le n$, and $\beta$ chosen so that $D_m^2=-\Delta+m^2$; for details, see \emph{notations} at the end of this section.
-We assume that $ f\in C^1(\R\setminus\{0\})$ is real-valued, $f(\tau)=\abs{\tau}^k+O(\abs{\tau}^K)$ as $\tau\to 0$, with $0<k<K$.
+Here the Dirac operator is given by $D\sb m= -\jj \bm\alpha\cdot\nabla_x+\beta m $, with $m>0$ and the self-adjoint $N\times N$ Dirac matrices $\alpha\sp i$, $1\le i\le n$, and $\beta$ chosen so that $D_m^2=-\Delta+m^2$; for details, see \emph{notations} at the end of this section.
+We assume that $ f\in C^1(\R\setminus\{0\})$ is real-valued, $f(\tau)=\abs{\tau}^\kappa+O(\abs{\tau}^K)$ as $\tau\to 0$, with $0<\kappa<K$.
 The structure of the nonlinearity, $f(\psi\sp\ast\beta\psi)\beta\psi$, is such that the equation is $\mathbf{U}(1)$-invariant and hamiltonian.

-Given a solitary wave solution $\psi(x,t)=\phi\sb\omega(x)e\sp{-\jj \omega t}$ to \eqref{nld}, with $\omega\in\R$ and $ \phi\sb\omega\in H\sp 1(\R\sp n,\C\sp N), $ we consider its perturbation, $(\phi\sb\omega(x)+\rho(x,t))e\sp{-\jj \omega t}$, and study the spectrum of the linearized equation on $\rho$ (that is, the spectrum of the linearization operator).
+Given a solitary wave solution $\psi(t,x)=\phi\sb\omega(x)e\sp{-\jj \omega t}$ to \eqref{nld}, with $\omega\in\R$ and $ \phi\sb\omega\in H\sp 1(\R\sp n,\C\sp N), $ we consider its perturbation, $(\phi\sb\omega(x)+\rho(t,x))e\sp{-\jj \omega t}$, and study the spectrum of the linearized equation on $\rho$ (that is, the spectrum of the linearization operator).
 We will say that this particular solitary wave is \emph{spectrally stable} if the spectrum of the linearization operator has no points in the right half-plane.
-In the present work, we prove the spectral stability of small amplitude solitary waves corresponding to the nonrelativistic limit $\omega\lesssim m$, in the case $k\lesssim 2/n$, $K>k$ (``charge-subcritical'') and $k=2/n$, $K>4$ (``charge-critical'').
-This is the first rigorous result on spectral stability of solitary wave solutions of the nonlinear Dirac equation; it opens the way to the proofs of asymptotic stability in the nonlinear Dirac context.
+In the present work, we prove the spectral stability of small amplitude solitary waves corresponding to the nonrelativistic limit $\omega\lessapprox m$,\footnote{ We write $\omega\lessapprox m$ to indicate that $\omega\in(m-\varepsilon,m)$ for some $\varepsilon>0$ small enough. } in the case $\kappa\lessapprox 2/n$, $K>\kappa$ (``charge-subcritical'') and $\kappa=2/n$, $K>4/n$ (``charge-critical'').
+This is the first rigorous analytic result on spectral stability of solitary wave solutions of the nonlinear Dirac equation (with the exception of massive Thirring model in (1+1)D \cite{pelinovsky2014orbital,MR3462129} which is completely integrable); it opens the way to the proofs of asymptotic stability in the nonlinear Dirac context.